zerob13/cwac-cam2/CONTRIBUTING.md

 `CameraActivity.IntentBuilder` configuration code that you are using, along with any other code snippets that you think might pertain to the problem, and your screenshot illustrating the preview problem, when you post your [issue](https://github.com/commonsguy/cwac-cam2/issues).

-### Other Bug Reports

-If you are encountering other problems, particularly those that would not appear to be hardware-specific (e.g., the same problem occurs on multiple devices or is not really tied to camera hardware), just file an [issue](https://github.com/commonsguy/cwac-cam2/issues) with your best explanation of the problem and the steps to reproduce it.
-If you cannot reproduce it using the `demo/` or `demo-playground/` sample projects, be sure to include code that can reproduce it.

 ## Contributing Feature Requests